 The focus of this project will be to: (i) characterise new types of biosurfactants that are produced by marine bacteria; (ii) assess their functionality based on commercial counterparts; and (iii) evaluate these new biomolecules for potential biotechnological applications.
 The project avails of providing a large collection (greater than 800 strains) of marine bacteria that were originally isolated from various coastal and open ocean waters around the world.
 The strain collection consists of novel bacterial species, originally isolated for their ability to degrade petrochemicals, and shown promise to produce novel types of biosurfactants.
 The project will benefit from opportunities to engage with companies who use these types of chemicals.

-This PhD is fully funded (stipend and fees covered) for 4 years.
+This PhD is fully funded (stipend and fees covered) for 3.5 years.

-): a cover letter, an updated copy of your CV, and the names and contact details of two or three referees who can provide a letter of recommendation on your behalf.
+To apply, please send the following to Dr. Tony Gutierrez ([Email Address Removed]): a cover letter, an updated copy of your CV, and the names and contact details of at least three(3) professional referees who can provide a letter of recommendation on your behalf.

 This PhD studentship is funded for 3.5 years.

 1. Decho, A.W., Gutierrez, T. (2017) Microbial extracellular polymeric substances (EPSs) in ocean systems.
 Frontiers in Microbiology, 8:922. doi: 10.3389/fmicb.2017.00922